Rutherford County Sheriff's Office: Sheriff Robert Arnold Controversy

 On May 21, 2015, Sheriff Arnold and two others were the target of an FBI and Tennessee Bureau of Investigation raid related to a probe into financial and purchasing irregularities.
 His ownership and business interests in JailCigs was also being looked at for potential conflicts of interest by examiners from the Tennessee Comptroller's office.
 On May 27, 2016, Arnold, his Chief Administrator, Deputy Joe Russell, and Arnold's uncle were indicted on 14 charges by the FBI, including fraud and destruction of evidence.
 Rutherford County residents Steve Lane, Joe Liggett and Jacob Bogle have been seeking an ouster lawsuit since April 2015.
-Sheriff Arnold and Deputy Russell have plead not guilty and Arnold stated he intends to stay in office.
+Sheriff Arnold and Deputy Russell have pleaded not guilty and Arnold stated he intends to stay in office.
 Arnold was suspended without pay on November 14, 2016.
 The federal criminal trial of Arnold, Russell and Arnold's uncle, John Vanderveer, was set for February 7, 2017; while Arnold's civil ouster trial has been set for April 10, 2017.
 Deputy Russell reached a plea agreement where he would testify against his co-defendant Sheriff Arnold.
 Both pled guilty to 3 Felony counts with maximum prison terms of 20 years.

-November 14, 2012 wrongful arrest conducted by Rutherford County Sheriff's Office as a favor for the patent thief, Ward W. Brien at Sniper Tools Design Company, Estes Park, Colorado.
+November 14, 2012, wrongful arrest conducted by Rutherford County Sheriff's Office as a favor for the patent thief, Ward W. Brien at Sniper Tools Design Company, Estes Park, Colorado.
 Timmy Lee Green invented the Angle Degree Indicator.
 FBI currently investigating campaign unaccounted contributions to Republican Party in Tennessee.